 Melissa Behrer '25 MPH/MMS

 Many of our students find the experience of service or international practice to be an illuminating piece of their medical education.
 These experiences can offer unique perspectives on how medical care differs in various communities, both domestically and internationally.

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Arcadia University Physician Assistant Program sponsored by Arcadia University (A3.12a).
-Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+At its June 2023 meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the Arcadia University Physician Assistant Studies Program sponsored by Arcadia University on Accreditation-Probation status until its next review in June 2025.

 Medical Interview and Counseling Skills